 - Select the level, copy and style.

 Like Docs and Sheets, Google Slides has Add-ons.
 These Add-ons give more functionality to the app.
+From experience, I have found most of these add-ons great for teachers but not accessible to students.

 Look in the Menu bar for Add-ons.
 Then select Get add-ons and explore the options.
 New add-ons are added each month.
 Eventually, SlidesYearbook will be one of them.